RaunakDC/Constitution-Xpert/README.md

 # Constitution-Xpert

 # Constitution Xpert Chatbot
-This chatbot is built using and is trained on a dataset of text and code related to the US Constitution.
+This chatbot is built using and is trained on a dataset of text and code related to the Constitution of India.
 It can answer questions about the Constitution, provide summaries of constitutional provisions, and generate legal arguments.

 Setup
 To install the chatbot, you will need to have the following dependencies installed: